haribalankumar/SoftTissueMechanicsLung/README.md

 These codes (.com) cannot be run on its own.
 They should be run on a machine which has cmiss-built.

 The following tests should be first tested: <br />
-PrintInputs --> prints out some important info about subject RunExpansion --> should be first run alone.
+PrintInputs --> prints out some important info about subject <br />
+RunExpansion --> should be first run alone. <br />
 RunExpansion + gravity -->